Brian Goorjian: Early career

 Goorjian was born in Glendale, California, and is of Armenian descent.
 He played on the basketball team at Crescenta Valley High School in La Crescenta, California, and was coached by his father, Ed.
 Goorjian's younger brothers, Kevin and Greg, also played basketball at Crescenta Valley.
 He played college basketball for the Pepperdine Waves.

 Goorjian first arrived in Australia in 1977 to play for the Melbourne Tigers under head coach Lindsay Gaze.
 He served as the inaugural captain of the Tigers in their first National Basketball League (NBL) season in 1984.

 Coaching career

+Ballarat Miners (1986–1987)

+Goorjian served as the inaugural head coach of the Ballarat Miners in the South East Australian Basketball League (SEABL) in 1986.
+He went on to guide the Miners to the SEABL South Conference championship in 1987.

 Eastside Spectres (1988–1991)

-Goorjian's first head coaching job came in 1988 when he coached the Eastside Melbourne Spectres.
+Goorjian's first NBL head coaching job came in 1988 when he coached the Eastside Spectres.
 The team missed the finals in Goorjian's first two seasons.
 In 1990, the Spectres bowed out in the semi-finals and the next year they went one better by making the Grand Final for only the second time in the club's history.
 They lost this final to the defending champion Perth Wildcats.
 The Spectres merged with the Southern Melbourne Saints during the 1992 offseason to form the South East Melbourne Magic with Goorjian named as the new Magic coach.